A brief overview of the types of scoliosis

 The types of scoliosis include:

-- Neuromuscular – This type of scoliosis is caused by abnormalities in the myoneural muscle-nerve pathways of the body.
+- Neuromuscular.
+This type of scoliosis is caused by disorders of the brain, spinal cord and muscular system.
 It is usually first observed during childhood and may lead to paralysis, and it can be treated by bracing the spine, implanting growing rods or completing spinal fusion surgery.

-- Osteopathic – The name of this type of scoliosis means “originating from the bone,” and it is connected to the occurrence of vertebral diseases.
-It causes lateral curvature of the spine.
+- Osteopathic.
+The name of this type of scoliosis means “originating from the bone,” and it is connected to the occurrence of vertebral diseases.
+It causes an abnormal lateral curvature of the spine.

-- Degenerative – Also known as “de novo scoliosis,” this condition occurs in adulthood and is linked to the changes the spine undergoes as it grows older.
+- Degenerative.
+This condition occurs in adulthood and is linked to the changes the spine undergoes as it grows older.
 For example, damaged discs and worn-down cartilage can contribute to an abnormal curvature of the spine.

 Scoliosis treatment options

 All types of scoliosis may be treated through conservative means, but those steps are only intended to temporarily alleviate symptoms rather than treating the curvature of the spine itself.
-If you have degenerative scoliosis and you want to address the root problem, consider the outpatient surgical procedures performed by Laser Spine Institute.
+If you have degenerative scoliosis and you want to address the root problem, consider the outpatient procedures performed by Laser Spine Institute.
+We offer safer and effective alternatives to traditional open spine surgery as well as a lower risk of complication and a shorter recovery period.^